Detecting and Eliminating Quantum Noise of Quantum Measurements: Introduction

 From the perspective of positive operator-valued measure (POVM) formalism, the classical noise model indicates that the POVM elements characterizing the measurement device possess only non-zero diagonal values with respect to (w.r.t.) the computational basis.
 However, due to the coherent nature of quantum mechanics incurred during calibration and/or interaction, the POVM elements signalizing a near-term measurement device necessarily have off-diagonal non-zero values, which is called coherence in the resource theory of quantum coherence~\cite{streltsov2017colloquium}.
-Though quantum coherence is an invaluable quantum resource and playing important roles in many quantum information processing tasks, it does cause severe damage to the measurement devices.
-First, it makes the behavior of measurement devices unpredictable.
-The devices' complete information can only be attained by quantum detector tomography~\cite{fiuravsek2001maximum,lundeen2009tomography}, which is exponentially resource-consuming.
-What's worse, it renders existing measurement error mitigation techniques useless since the classical noise model assumption no longer holds.
-For these reasons, we say a measurement device suffers from \emph{quantum noise} if its POVM elements possess off-diagonal non-zero values, and ask the crucial question of how we can deal with this kind of noise.
+That is to say, the coherence effect can be seen as one of the sources of measurement imperfections.
+This coherence effect renders the behavior of measurement devices unpredictable.
+Complete information regarding these devices can only be obtained through exponentially resource-intensive quantum detector tomography~\cite{fiuravsek2001maximum,lundeen2009tomography}.
+Furthermore, this observation prompts the realization that existing measurement error mitigation techniques could be enhanced, as the classical noise model assumption fails to consider the influence of quantum noise.
+Consequently, we describe a measurement device as afflicted by \emph{quantum noise} when its POVM elements encompass non-zero off-diagonal values.
+This leads us to the fundamental query of how to effectively address this form of noise.